Drive sales on autopilot with ecommerce-focused features

 1. Subject lines

 Remember that subject line lengths can affect email visibility.
 Say your recipients are mobile users — the subject line will be cut off earlier than it would on a desktop computer.
-As a result, potentially crucial information like discounts or sale alerts may get hidden — negatively affecting open rates.
+As a result, potentially crucial information, such as discounts or sale alerts, may be hidden, negatively affecting open rates.

-A few other subject line aspects you must consider while crafting emails are:
+A few other subject line aspects you must consider while writing emails are:

 - Use of personalization: Personalizing your email subject lines with the recipient’s first name, including a personalized offer, or similar elements that are contextual to their journey with your brand, can lead to higher open rates and engagement.
 For example, combine FOMO with first names: “Hey (first_name), 30% off your next purchase before midnight.”